-You can read more about the journey after the gallery.
+You can read more about the journey and St Pancras International after the gallery.

 The whole purpose of the trip was to visit the World of Coffee, which ran for three days (Thursday to Saturday) in June 2018.
 My original intention had been to attend all three days, but then I was unexpectedly invited to the one-day cricket international between England and Australia at the Riverside Stadium in Durham as a guest of Eden Mill.
 The only downside was that it clashed with the first day of World of Coffee, but It was too good an opportunity to miss, so I ended up going to Amsterdam by the rather unlikely route of Guildford-London-Newcastle-Durham-Newcastle-London-Amsterdam.

 I’d booked myself on the 17:31 from St Pancras International, so after spending Friday morning looking around Newcastle, I hopped on the 12:56 service to King’s Cross.
 I had allowed myself a little leeway in case the train was late (Eurostar’s advice was to arrive 45 to 60 minutes before departure, with the gates closing 30 minutes before departure), but as it was, the train arrived in London on time at 15:49.